Main lines: in

 Regular testing whether the means are (still) suitable for the goal.

-Continuous optimization based on intermediate results: adjustment and fine-tuning of analysis and approach.
+Continuous optimizationbased on intermediate results: adjustment and fine-tuning of analysis and approach.

 Concept of man